kubestash/docs/docs/concepts/crds/backupsession/index.md

 `spec.retryLeft` specifies the number of retry attempt left for this backup session.
 If this set to non-zero, KubeStash will create a new BackupSession if the current one fails.

+#### spec.backupTimeout

+`spec.backupTimeout` specifies the maximum duration of backup.
+Backup will be considered `Failed` if backup tasks do not complete within this time limit.
+By default, KubeStash don't set any timeout for backup.

 ### BackupSession `Status`

 `.status` section of `BackupSession` shows stats and progress of backup process in this session. `.status` section consists of the following fields: